rupomghosh/rupomghosh/README.md

 👋 Hello there!
 Welcome to my GitHub profile!
 I'm Rupom Ghosh, a passionate and results-oriented Software Developer with a knack for crafting innovative solutions and creating robust applications.

- 💻 With a strong foundation in programming languages like Python, Java, JavaScript, and .NET, I thrive in dynamic environments where I can turn ideas into reality.
+ 💻 With a strong foundation in programming languages like HTML, CSS, PHP, Java, JavaScript, and .NET, for over +3 years in my career.
+I thrive in dynamic environments where I can turn ideas into reality.

 🚀 From developing dynamic Mobile and Web Applications to contributing to open-source projects, I am dedicated to pushing boundaries and delivering high-quality code.